 The main rooms in your home that are used on a daily basis are typically the most vulnerable to the negative impact of #2 and #5 flying stars.
-This usually include bedrooms, dens, home offices, living rooms, kitchens, dining rooms, breakfast rooms, sunrooms, foyers, craft room, media room, home theater and all common rooms of the home.
+This usually include bedrooms, dens, home offices, living rooms, kitchens, dining rooms, breakfast rooms, sunrooms, foyers, craft room, media room, home theater, and all common rooms of the home.

-Classical feng shui rules state that if the #2 and #5 flying stars are located in the laundry room, bathroom or a room that is rarely used, such as a guest room, then a salt water cure isn't necessary.
+Classical feng shui rules state if the #2 and #5 flying stars are located in the laundry room, bathroom, or a room that is rarely used, such as a guest room, then a salt water cure isn't necessary.
 The bathroom and laundry room carry out waste water, so the negative impact of either flying star is much the same as the normally existing inauspicious energy found in these two rooms.

 The guest room that's hardly used has no significant impact to the family unless you have a guest using the room.
 In that case, you'd want to apply the salt cure.

-To do this, you can simply seal the cure in a plastic bag and throw it into your outside trash bin for the next trash pickup.
+To do this, seal the cure in a plastic bag and throw it into your outside trash bin for the next trash pickup.
 Never bury it on your property.
 This will anchor the negative energy into your land, so be sure to dispose of all related cure items, including the mat and plate/tray used to protect the floor or table surface.

-Replace Feng Shui Salt Cure Each Year
+Replace Feng Shui Salt Water Cure Each Year

 The salt water cure should be replaced each year on the date of the Chinese astrology solar new year.
 This is the easiest way to ensure you have removed the old cure and replaced it with a new one.
 You aren't restricted to only setting up a cure on that one day.
 You can set up a new cure anytime during the year, just be sure you have the correct positions for the #2 and #5 flying stars.